CARBON STEEL VS. MILD STEEL: WHAT’S THE DIFFERENCE?

 • Forgings

 High-carbon steel has approximately 0.6 to 1.0% carbon content.
 High-carbon steel is almost always used in a tempered condition, making it wear-resistant and capable of holding a sharp cutting edge.
 The hardness and sharpness make it suitable for cutting tools and blades.
 High-carbon steel’s hardness is higher than other steel grades, which comes with a price when it comes to ductility.
 The higher the carbon content in steel, the less ductile it is.
-It is also typically much higher in price compared to mild steel.

 Common uses of high-carbon steel include: